harness/developer-hub/docs/service-reliability-management/srm-dashboard/srm-dashboard-slo-health.md

 1. Within your Harness project, navigate to **Dashboards**.
 On the Dashboards page, select **Service Reliability**.

-   The dashboard list is displayed, that includes the default SLO Health and SLO History dashboards.
+   The dashboard list is displayed, which includes the default SLO Health and SLO History dashboards.

 2. Select the SLO Health dashboard.